Last Updated on June 14, 2025 by Alexx

 They’ve got changing rooms, hot tubs at the top or bottom, and if you don’t want to get wet you can opt for a DRYGO ride outside of the summer season.

-7. Race your friends on the Luge
+8. Race your travel buddies on the Luge

-Go for a daytime paddle on Lake Rotoiti (and enjoy a soak in the lakefront hot tubs afterwards) or opt for a sunset kayak or paddle boarding trip on Lake Okareka complete with an adventure into a glow worm cave.
+Go for a daytime kayak on Lake Rotoiti (and enjoy a soak in the lakefront hot tubs afterwards) or opt for a sunset kayak or paddle boarding trip on Lake Okareka complete with an adventure into a glow worm cave.

 10. Go sledging down white water rapids